Directory

 onsite and one offsite.
 To backup to several different USB sticks or

-keyword value).
-If only one of the sticks/drives is inserted, you
+dir keyword value).
+If only one of the sticks/drives is inserted,

-will get errors for the missing drives, but when you swap drives for
+it will cause errors for the missing drives, but when drives are

-the next backup, HashBackup will copy all missing files to "catch up"
+swapped on a later backup, HashBackup will copy all missing files to

 -